 2. Write a cover letter and list of questions you would like answers to

 It’s a good idea to be clear with the recruiter and ask at the beginning of your cover letter that you would like someone to contact you with the answers to your questions.
 You can then decide whether or not to make a formal application.
 There’s no harm in requesting further information before you decide to apply, it’s your choice and you’re in charge.

 Feel free to ask questions such as:

 “What will the working hours be?”

 “How much is the salary and what package are you offering with that?”

 3. Send your enquiry through the site using the ‘Apply Now’ button

 So now you’ve got your shortened CV uploaded and your questions written, go to the job ad on Socialcare.co.uk that you want to apply for.
-Make sure you are logged in to your account.
+Make sure you are logged in

 At the bottom of the job advert you will see a box for your cover letter, so copy and paste your questions into this box and re-iterate that you would like to be contacted with further information before submitting a formal application.